-As remarked by \cite{petersen2012diagnosing}, violations of the positivity assumption can result in substantial bias and sometimes with an increased variance of the causal effect estimator.
-While the assessment of the distributions of the propensity score weights between treatment groups can be informative to detect such a violations, often well-behaved weights are not enough in themselves to ensure that the postivity assumption is satisfied.\citep{ma2020robust, petersen2012diagnosing}.
+As noted by \cite{petersen2012diagnosing}, violations of the positivity assumption can lead to substantial bias and sometimes an increased variance of the causal effect estimator.
+While checking the PS distributions (or the PS weights) between treatment groups can help assess such violations, it is important to recognize that well-behaved weights alone may not guarantee the satisfaction of the positivity assumption \citep{ma2020robust, petersen2012diagnosing}.
 A better investigation into violations of the positivity assumption must always be preceded by an expert-knowledge elicitation of the data at hand, the scientific questions as well as the source and the nature of the data at hand.